VictoriousWealth/quiz-app-backend/docs/architecture/overview.md

 # 🧱 System Design Overview

 ## 🎯 Goal
-Build a web app that allows a user to upload a file and generate quiz questions using Gemini AI.
-The user then answers the quiz, and the app provides correct answers and explanations by sending the answers back to Gemini in the same conversation.
+Build a full-stack AI-powered quiz web application that allows users to upload learning materials (PDF, DOCX, TXT), generate quizzes from the content using Gemini AI, take the quizzes, receive AI-evaluated feedback, and track their progress over time.

+## 🗂️ Architecture Style
+This is a **classic client-server architecture**, with a React frontend interacting with a FastAPI backend via RESTful API calls.
+User authentication is handled using **JWT tokens** with optional support for **OAuth2**.

 ## 🔧 Core Components

 ### 1. Frontend (React.js + Bootstrap)
-- File upload interface
-- Quiz-taking UI
+- Responsive, accessible UI with support for **dark/light mode**
+- Upload interface for learning files
+- Quiz interface with answer tracking
-- Results display
+- Results page with explanations
+- Dashboard and history tracking

 ### 2. Backend (FastAPI)
-- File handling & text extraction
-- API endpoints to interact with frontend
+- Exposes RESTful API endpoints to the frontend
+- Handles file upload and text parsing
-- Integration with Gemini API
+- Generates quizzes via Gemini API
-- Quiz & result management
+- Stores and evaluates user responses
+- Manages user authentication (JWT)

 ### 3. AI Integration (Gemini API)
-- Generates quiz questions from file content
+- Generates quiz questions from raw content
-- Evaluates user answers using prompt + earlier conversation
+- Stores context to evaluate quiz submissions in the same conversation
-- Provides explanations per question
+- Returns correct answers and explanations per question

-### 4. Database (PostgreSQL or MongoDB)
+### 4. Database (PostgreSQL)
-- Stores quizzes, answers, results
+- Stores uploaded files, quizzes, user answers, and results
-- Enables reattempts and progress tracking
+- Enables users to reattempt quizzes and track their history
+- Associates quiz content with the original uploaded file

 ---

 ## 📌 Key Features (from User Stories)
-- Upload files (PDF, DOCX, etc.)
+- Upload a PDF, DOCX, or TXT file
-- Generate quiz questions
+- Generate a quiz per file and section
-- Take quizzes directly in the app
+- Take quizzes and submit answers
-- Submit answers and get explanations
+- See correct answers and explanations
-- Save and review past quizzes
+- Track previous quiz attempts
-- Reattempt previous quizzes
+- Reattempt quizzes anytime
+- Light/dark mode toggle

+## 🚀 Deployment
+- Intended for Heroku (or other cloud platforms such as Render, Vercel, etc.)
+- `.env` file used for local development with keys: `DATABASE_URL`, `GEMINI_API_KEY`, `SECRET_KEY`

+## ♿ Accessibility
+- Fully keyboard-navigable UI
+- Responsive on both desktop and mobile
+- Contrast-friendly theme with dark/light toggle